Bijon90/coms514project/README.md

 ![Save User Details](https://s29.postimg.org/ow6xjo7pz/Set_Profile_Details.jpg)

 ####10.
 Click &#39;Save&#39;.
 ####11.
-This completes the registration process and on successful completion the app redirects the user to the initial Login pa####ge.
+This completes the registration process and on successful completion the app redirects the user to the initial Login page.

 ### **Sign In:**
 ####1.
 After the user has already registered, they can login to the application by providing the registered email address and password combination and clicking &#39;Sign In&#39; button.